berkeley-scf/tutorial-dynamic-docs/index.md

 ### Quarto and qmd files

-You can use Quarto to convert Jupyter notebooks to the qmd format.
+You can use Quarto to convert between the Jupyter notebook format (.ipynb) and the qmd format.

 ```
 quarto convert demo-python.ipynb
+quarto convert demo-python.qmd
 ```

 This is nice in part because qmd (like Rmd) is more easily handled by version control and with shell commands than the JSON format of .ipynb files.